 Wheel Arch Size

 Wheel arch size varies from vehicle to vehicle and will mean the difference between a light trim and major cutting away.
-In most cases, when fitting 33” tires, there are only some light trimming required and a small BMC necessary to prevent scrubbing at full lock.
-Then there’s also crash bars in the case of newer Ford Ranger, F150 and other models which requires cutting away or removed completely.
+In most cases, when fitting 33” tires, there is only some slight trimming required, and a small BMC is necessary to prevent scrubbing at full lock.
+Then there are also crash bars in the case of newer Ford Ranger, F150, and other models which require cutting away or being removed completely.